pavelfertiuk/Rozetka-Backend-Shop-Application/README.md

 # Rozetka-Online-Store-Backend-Application

 Online Shopping System has been developed on Java, Spring Boot and MySQL Database.
 There are two types of users available in the project.
-One is client who can search and buying the products and the second one is admin who can manage the products.
+One is a client who can search and buy the products and the second one is an admin who can manage the products.
 After making a purchase, the client receives an order number.
 ___

 ## Features: